davidhu34/Algorithm_Final_STA/doc/idea.md

 ### Method 2 (Backtracking)

-- Calculate arrival time of all gates.
+- Calculate max and min arrival time of all gates.

 - Basically the idea is trace from output pins toward input pins.
 Try every possibility (condition) that make a path become a true path.